******IFORCOLOR sat down with Ms. Burrell in an interview. This is what she shared with us about her life and her extraordinary theatrical career.

 - DS – What motivated you towards your career choice in performance?
 Tell us about your relationship with your sister (Deborah Burrell) and family?

 “What led me to sing and act?
 My earliest memory was at six getting attention and approval from the adults around me, my teachers, my parents, and extended family for my singing voice.
 My parents would have me sing every time there were visitors to our home in Queens N.Y.
 They were proud of me and my sisters’ ability to sing well and far from it being embarrassing or annoying to me and I loved it.

-Terry Burrell’s sister is the very talented Deborah Burrell and also Broadway leading actress.
+Terry Burrell’s sister is the very talented Debye Burrell Cleveland and also a Broadway leading actress.

 My parents would sit on the sofa, laughing and applauding at the silly songs I made up.
 They raised me to feel that I could excel at anything I had a mind to and that there were no limits.
 At the same time, they instilled the ethic of hard work and sacrificed to make sure that I had vocal training.
 As I grew older, I added dance and theatrical training as well.”

 - DS – Tell us about your early career?

 “While I was attending High School, I auditioned for the musical West Side Story and from then on I became a part of every production until I graduated.
 It seemed natural to continue along that course when I attended college.
 I studied for two years in college and decided that it was time to actually put what I’d learned into practice.
 I joined a band that toured some parts of the U.S. and the Caribbean for about a year before I auditioned for the touring company of Bubbling Brown Sugar, which became my first really big professional show.
 It’s where I met the choreographers, musical directors, producers, and artists who helped shape my career.
 That moved me onto the next phases and experiences of my career and life experiences.”

 - DS – What was your first Broadway show and or first show period?